Aempyre/lake-missoula/README.md

       * docker run fizzbuzz-dockerclient

   3. Buld and run the bonus client:
-      * cd into the bonusclient directory.
+      * cd into the bonusclient/client-bonus directory.
       * Do:  npm start
       * Go:  to the indicated localhost / port address using your web browser.
       * Enter: a range in the UI and click "Play".